piluc/TWBC/README.md

 # How to use the software

-Once the repository has been downloaded and extracted, we assume that the `julia` REPL has been started within the directory `TWBC-main` and the following command has been already executed (after having installed all the required packages).
+Once all the Julia files have been downloaded together with, for example, the graph file `1_01_hypertext.patg` into the directory `TWBC`, we assume that the `julia` REPL has been started within this directory and the following command has been already executed (after having installed all the required packages).

 ```
-include("src/Main.jl");
+include("Main.jl");
 ```

 ## Reading the temporal graph